GentlemanRider/FreeCAD-Flat-Icons/Workflow/StyleGuide.md

 ## Parametric contour
 <img src="https://github.com/GentlemanRider/FreeCAD-Flat-Icons/blob/wip_GR_newIcons/Workflow/Images/ParametricContour.PNG" alt="drawing" style="width:600px;"/>

 Here the overall contour is renderend as transparent purple for clarity.
-Having a specific class for that allows to set a thinner outline on the CSS class and render 'thin' variations of the icon set.
+Having a specific class for that allows to set thinner outlines on CSS and render 'thin' variations of the icon set.
+An icon built according to this guide should render correctly with 1.5px / 3px all the way down to 0.75px / 0.75px